 Wyndham Clinic Private Hospital is pleased to offer an in-patient Drug and Alcohol Detox and Rehabilitation Treatment Service.
 Our programs are led and delivered by experienced consultant psychiatrist Dr Rajinarayan Mahasuar.
 Our multidisciplinary team focus on intensive assessment and treatment through a variety of evidence based interventions whilst providing individualised, holistic care tailored to the unique needs of each patient.
 We aim to integrate education, peer support and cutting edge treatments to help patients and their families reclaim their lives from the hold of addiction.

 We understand that each patient’s relationship with drugs and alcohol is different.
 We work closely with those already involved in our patients care including general practitioners, physicians and families.

 Wyndham Clinic Private Hospital is located just 20 kms from the Melbourne CBD.
 It is a purpose built, state of the art facility.
 All rooms are single occupancy with ensuite, television and other amenities.

 We deliver a 28 day in-patient, abstinence-focused Drug and Alcohol Treatment Program and a 7-10 Day Detox Program.
 Patients are admitted under the care of consultant psychiatrists working collaboratively with a specialist multidisciplinary team consisting of nursing, allied health staff, psychologists and medical doctors.

-We also offer a 10 week (half day per week) out-patient program delivered by experienced therapists in Acceptance and Commitment Therapy.
+We also offer a 10 week (half day per week) out-patient program delivered by experienced therapists.
+The day program is based in effective relapse prevention strategies taken from approaches including CBT, ACT, and DBT.
 The outpatient program is recommended for all motivated patients following discharge from the intensive in-patient program.